xt99/jQuery-Validation-Engine/README.md

     alert( $("#formID1").validationEngine('validate') );

-### showPrompt ( promptText, type )
+### showPrompt (promptText, type, promptPosition, showArrow)

 Displays a prompt on a given element.
 Note that the prompt can be displayed on any element an id.
+The method four parameters:
+1. the text which shows in the prompt
-The method two parameters: a prompt text, and a type which defined the visual look of the prompt: 'pass' (green), 'load' (black) anything else (red)
+2. a type which defined the visual look of the prompt: 'pass' (green), 'load' (black) anything else (red)
+3. an optional position: either "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
+Defaults to *"topRight"*
+4. an optional boolean which tells if the prompt should display a directional arrow

     <fieldset>
        <legend id="legendid">Email</legend>